Originate/exosphere/tutorial/part_2/part_2a/05_communication.md

 <img src="05_exorelays.png" width="714" height="220">

-Exosphere provides ExoRelays for most popular languages.
+The Exosphere SDK provides ExoRelays for most popular languages.
 It is easy to write additional Exorelays for your stack.